willemmanuel/MultiSig/README.md

 - [Extensions](#extensions)

 ### Motivation
 Multisignature wallets are a huge feature of Bitcoin.
-The use cases are endless--from multiperson escrow to There is currently no good option for mobile multisignature wallets.
+The use cases are endless--from multiperson escrow to shared accounts.
+There is currently no good option for mobile multisignature wallets.

 ### Libraries
 For dependency management, [Cocoa pods](https://cocoapods.org/) were used.
 All dependencies can be installed by running `pod install` from the root directory.
 The project can then be opened with `open MultiSig.xcworkspace`.